 Visually inspect the high-pressure fuel lines before the engine is started.
-This inspection should be performed each day.
+This inspection should be each day.

-If the engine is inspected whilst in operation, always use the correct inspection procedure to avoid a fluid penetration hazard.
+If you inspect the engine in operation, always use the proper inspection procedure to avoid a fluid penetration hazard.
 Refer to Operation and Maintenance Manual, "General hazard Information".